Sabihxh/ProjectEuler/README.md

-# projectEuler
+# Project Euler

-Project to solve Project Euler Problems.
+This directory contains solutions to some of the Project Euler problems.
+There are more on https://gist.github.com/sabihxh